ROCm/Tensile/docs/src/how-to/programmers-guide.rst

 Tensile programmer's guide
 ********************************************************************

-This document provides necessary information for programmers interested in contributing to the Tensile source code.
+This topic provides necessary information for programmers interested in contributing to the Tensile source code.

 .. _development-environment: